-Become an IEP Special Education Advocate
+How to Become a Special Education Advocate in 2025

 I never intended to become a Special Education Advocate.
 I took some IEP training because my disabled son was a toddler and I thought that the information would be good to have.
 Then, the 2008 recession hit, and I found myself unemployed.

 For me, it definitely was one of those “closed a door but opened a window” moments.
 I was able to do my training, volunteer, then work part-time (and won Advocate of the Year for my county!) and go out on my own.
-Becoming a Special Education Advocate is one of the best decisions I’ve ever made.

-a woman taking online IEP advocacy training
+A woman taking online iep advocacy training

 Click Image to sign up for my free webinar to get started.